 When I finished a customized Google Map for my hostel including its logo, a walking tour and food locations, I thought I could monetize on this unique offering to other hotels.
 It wasn't as easy as I thought.
 I couldn't talk to the decision makers - only managers.
 Some managers couldn't care less.
 I sent out a few emails but I think they all got filtered out before decision-makers could read them.
 It remained a hard-sell.
 I didn't make 1 cent out of all that effort.

 LoneRider or LonelyRider?

 Increasingly, I'd been going through phases of self-doubt.
 Am I still enjoying what I'm doing?
 What's the whole point again in being homeless and establishing a mini 30-day life in different countries?
 It's an exciting life very few people get to experience.
 But why am I not excited anymore?
+Do I need to settle down?
 Hmmm.
 Maybe my 60-day stay in Chiang Mai will resolve this dilemma.